kumleshkurre/5-aws-ebs-snapshot-backup/README.md

 ---

-## 🟢 Step 1: Create File & Folder on EC2 Instance
+## 🟢 Step 1: Create File & Folder on EC2 Instance.

 1. **Connect to your EC2 instance** (AWS Linux) using SSH.
 2. Run the following commands: